 In this Policy, the Policyholder is referred to as "You" or "Your."
-Mountain Health Cooperative is referred to as "We", "Our", "Us", "the Company", or the CO-OP.
+The Montana Health Cooperative, doing business as Mountain Health Cooperative is referred to as "We", "Our", "Us", "the Company", or the CO-OP.

 THIS IS A LEGAL CONTRACT BETWEEN YOU AND US.
 READ YOUR POLICY CAREFULLY.